 Virtual assistants have already replaced humans in bank call centres responding to clients’ queries on getting loans, calculating future income from savings accounts, providing info on fees, assisting in non-traditional bank operations, etc.

-Integrating chatbots into the customer service systems is to increase clients’ loyalty, reduce the processing time, and cut administrative costs.
+Integrating chatbots into the customer service systems is to increase clients’ loyalty, reduce processing time, and cut administrative costs.
 Bank of America already nailed it with their Erica assistant that helps find transactions, send and receive money, lock and unlock your debit card and much more.

 The best practices of using virtual assistants in financial services demonstrate that smart features can fulfil more complex tasks such as credit scoring, planning budget, personal funds management, investment advice, etc.